Easy Bible Quiz about Bible Trivia and Bible Facts.

 This "messenger" changed Jacob's name to Israel.

-As a result, a new nation is born.
+As a result, a new nation was born.

 a.
 The Garden of Eden was the site of Jesus' arrest.